Colorado Nursing Home Abuse and Neglect Cases

 Modern residential building with balconies surrounded by landscaped gardens.

-Economic damages in a Colorado nursing home abuse case are compensation for the financial losses incurred by the victim.
+Economic damages in Colorado nursing home abuse cases seek reimbursement for the financial losses incurred by the victim.
 These damages are quantifiable and based on actual monetary losses.
 The common economic damages are:

-• Medical expenses: These include past medical costs for treatment such as hospital bills, surgeries, medications, doctor visits, rehabilitations, therapies, or psychological counseling.
-Medical expenses also involve future costs for medical care, particularly in cases of severe injury or chronic conditions caused by abuse.
+• Medical expenses: past costs for medical treatment, including future costs for medical care in cases of severe injury or chronic conditions caused by abuse.

-• Cost of long-term care: This covers the cost of specialized nursing, assisted living, or home care services when the abuse causes the victim to need additional or more intensive long-term care.
+• Cost of long-term care: the cost of specialized nursing, assisted living, or home care services when the abuse leads to additional or more intensive long-term care.

-• Rehabilitation and therapy costs: These include expenses for physical and occupational therapies, or psychological counseling to recover from the physical or emotional trauma.
+• Rehabilitation and therapy costs: expenses for physical and occupational therapies, or psychological counseling to recover from the physical or emotional trauma.

-• Cost of health equipment: This involves medical devices, specialized equipment, or modifications to their living space due to injuries sustained from abuse.
-Examples of the assistive equipment are wheelchairs, hospital beds, or stair lifts.
+• Cost of health equipment: medical devices, specialized equipment, or modifications to a living space due to injuries sustained from abuse.

-• Funeral and burial expenses: In nursing home abuse cases where there are fatalities involved, the families may recover compensation for funeral and burial costs.
+• Funeral and burial expenses: In cases involving fatalities, the families may recover compensation for funeral and burial costs.

-• Property loss or damage: When the form of abuse is financial exploitation or theft, the victim may seek compensation for the money or property stolen by nursing home staff or others.
+• Property loss or damage: When the abuse is financial exploitation, you may seek compensation for the money or property stolen by the staff.

-• Other expenses like relocation costs for transferring to a different facility, loss of benefits, and out-of-pocket fees like transportation for hospital visitations.
+• Other expenses like relocation costs for transferring to a different facility, loss of benefits, and out-of-pocket fees like transportation.

 Non-economic damages are compensation for the intangible losses that do not have specific monetary values.
 These damages focus on the physical and emotional harm the victim suffered due to the abuse.

-• Pain and suffering: This is compensation for the physical pain and suffering the victim endured as a result of the abuse or neglect.
+• Pain and suffering: compensation for the physical pain and suffering you endured as a result of the abuse or neglect.

-• Emotional distress: Victims who suffer from significant emotional trauma, including anxiety, depression, fear, PTSD, or other psychological impacts, are entitled to settlement for the emotional and mental harms.
+• Emotional distress: significant emotional trauma, including anxiety, depression, fear, PTSD, or other psychological impacts, are entitled to settlement for the emotional and mental harms.

-• Loss of dignity and humiliation: This includes compensation for nursing home abuse victims who suffered degrading treatment, neglect, or verbal abuse.
+• Loss of dignity and humiliation: includes compensation if you suffered degrading treatment, neglect, or verbal abuse.

-• Loss of enjoyment of life: This involves claims for losses that affect the ability of the victim to enjoy life, participate in activities they previously appreciated, or engage in social interactions.
+• Loss of enjoyment of life: involves claims for losses that affect the ability to enjoy life, participate in activities they previously appreciated, or engage in social interactions.

-• Disfigurement or disability: This includes compensation for disfigurement like scarring and burns, or permanent disability like loss of mobility and blindness that have permanent impacts on the lives and well-being of the victims.
+• Disfigurement or disability: includes compensation for disfigurement like scarring and burns, or permanent disability like loss of mobility and blindness that have permanent impacts on the lives of the victims.

 A caregiver in blue uniform gesturing towards an elderly person with a cane.